OCA/sale-workflow/sale_pricelist_triple_discount/readme/CONFIGURE.rst

-Add discounts percentage value to pricelist items.
+Add discounts percentage value to pricelist rules.
+The additional discounts are only visible for Discount and Formula Computation pricelist rules.